 Tables are sequentially numbered with the table title and number above the table.
 Tables should be centered in the column OR on the page.
 Tables should be followed by a line space.
-Elements of a table should be single-spaced, however double spacing can be used to show groupings of data or to separate parts within the table.
-Tables are referred in the text by the table number. eg: Table 1.
-Do not show vertical line in the table.
-There is only horizontal line should be shown within the table.
+Elements of a table should be single-spaced; however, double spacing can show groupings of data or separate parts within the table.
+Tables are referred to in the text by the table number. e.g., Table 1.
+Do not show a vertical line in the table.
+There is only a horizontal line that should be shown within the table.

 Ensure that figures are clear and legible with typed letterings.

 Black & white or colored figures are allowed.

 Hard copy illustrations should, preferably, be scanned and included in the electronic version of the submission in an appropriate format.

 Equations should be numbered serially within parentheses, as shown in Equation (1).
 The Equation should be prepared using MS Equation Editor (not in image format).
 The equation number is to be placed at the extreme right side.